skalixur/web-tic-tac-toe/README.md

 # Web Tic Tac Toe

-A singleplayer tic-tac-toe game for the web using HTML, CSS, and JavaScript.
+A singleplayer tic-tac-toe game for the web built using [Vite](https://vite.dev/).